How to Verify Spotify Without Your Mobile Number

 #Can You Really Get a Spotify Code Without a Phone Number?

-Answer first: Technically, no you can't get a Spotify code without a phone number because Spotify's system requires one for its OTP delivery.
+Technically, no, you can't get a Spotify code without a phone number because Spotify's system requires one for its OTP delivery.
 But you can get a code without using your personal cell number by using an alternative number that acts as a proxy.
-The distinction matters: you're not bypassing the system, you're substituting the device receiving the text.
+The distinction matters: you're not bypassing the system; you're substituting the device that receives the text.

 I know, the wording is a bit slippery.
-When people search get Spotify code without phone number, they usually mean without giving out my real number.
+When people search for a Spotify code without a phone number, they usually mean without giving out their real number.
 And yes, that's totally doable.
 Virtual numbers are still numbers Spotify can't tell the difference between your prepaid SIM and a rented one from a service like SMSPin.
 The code you receive is identical: a standard 6-digit OTP.

 Spotify's system cannot distinguish a temporary virtual number from a legitimate mobile line in most cases.